m-ld/m-ld-gateway/doc/uuid-subdomains.md

+[//]: # (cURLs in this file are generated from the .http file using http-client.env.json)

 # Using UUID Subdomains

 UUID subdomains are _unmanaged_ by the Gateway, and are not backed-up.
 The Gateway provides a message relay to allow clones on the subdomain to communicate.